lkdomule137/Lucas_Domulevicz_Portfolio/README.md

 # Lucas Domulevicz, Ph.D.
 Project Portfolio
 I'm an Electrical Engineer and Physics professional with over 8 years of experience performing cutting edge research.
 Much of the work
-I have done involves leveraging methods in data science, machine learning, and deep neural networks to interpret complex data sets in the fields of nano-electronics and nano-photonics.
+I have done involves leveraging methods in data science, machine learning, and deep neural networks to interpret complex data sets in the fields of nano-electronics, nano-photonics, and chemical analysis.
 Below you'll find samples of some of the projects I've been involved in over the years in academia and for my own personal interests.

 ### Programming Languages and Software: